Large Houstonia Houstonia purpurea

 -

 The Large Houstonia has broad terminal clusters of three or more blooms on branching, hairy stems.
 The flowers have four lavender-blue to almost white petals that fuse into a deep tube.
 Usually the central flower opens first.
-This plant may be found on well-drained slopes or in moist woods.
+In its natural habitat, it can be found in many locations, such as on well-drained slopes, along streams and lakes, hardwood floodplains, moist woods, rocky upland forests, rocky bluffs, pastures, and limestone glades.

 - See this plant in the following landscape: